 Conclusion

 The present study describes a novel comprehensive scoring system for cUS at TEA allowing quantification of preterm brain injury comparable to established MRI scoring systems.
 It may thus enable uniform structured assessment of brain injuries in the research setting such as comparison across cohorts.
-Moreover, we believe this cUS scoring may be integrated into follow-up study protocols and clinical routine.
+Moreover, we believe this cUS scoring may be integrated into study protocols and clinical routine.
 The negative predictive values regarding all investigated outcomes were high, i.e the cUS scoring may potentially be used to screen for infants that is unlikely will profit from further investigation with MRI.

 Funding